sruffner/XSort/xsort/assets/views.md

 yield the N1x2 projection.
 Similarly for the other units.

-[**NOTE**: From this description of the PCA algorithm used, it should be clear that, whenever the composition of the display list changes, the principal component analysis must be redone from scratch.]
+[**NOTE**: From this description of the PCA algorithm used, it should be clear that, whenever the composition of the display focus list changes, the principal component analysis must be redone from scratch.]

 PCA is a time-consuming operation that is always performed on a background thread.
 It can take many seconds to complete, especially if the unit spike trains are very long, and can impact the responsiveness of the user interface (whenever you